Alabama Debt Relief Guide

 Alabama housing market

-Alabama offers a homestead exemption of $15,000, though that is doubled for married couples, joint owners, or joint filing spouses.
+Alabama offers a homestead exemption up to $15,000, doubling that for married couples, joint owners, or joint filing spouses.

-If you are finding it challenging to make rental payments, you can seek assistance through Alabama’s rental programs.
+If you are having trouble making rental payments, you can seek assistance through Alabama’s rental programs.

 Talk to a HUD-certified housing counselor to get help with the housing challenges you’re facing.